 This topic discusses Alberta laws that apply to the employment of persons under the age of 18.
 Employment restrictions apply differently based on the age of the employee, as outlined below.

 Child Employees 12 years of age and under

 Persons under the age of 12 years require permission to work.
 An application for a permit from the Director of Employment Standards of the Government of Alberta must be made which states the need for such employment.
 The Director must be confident that the employment will not cause harm to the child.
 If a permit is issued by the Director, the Director may make restrictions they feel are necessary.
 Restrictions will likely include specific hours the child is allowed to work.

 Persons 13 to 14 years of age are able to work in the following jobs without a permit:

 - To make deliveries of small goods for a retail store;

 - To be a clerk, or messenger in an office or retail store;

-If you are a young person between 15 years up to 18 years, and enrolled in a work experience program as part of your education, your wage is to be paid according to the authorized contract.
+If you are a young person between 15 years of age up to 18 years of age, and enrolled in a work experience program as part of your education, your wage is to be paid according to the authorized contract.
 That contract would set your wage, which may be less than the minimum wage.

 Persons under the age of 18 who are employed in an agricultural or ranching situation may not be entitled to the minimum wage and hours of work restrictions.